ipld/ipld/data-structures/ethereum/convenience_types.md

 }

 # ChainConfig is the core config which determines the blockchain settings.
 # ChainConfig is stored in the database on a per block basis.
-This means
-# that any network, identified by its genesis block, can have its own
+# This means that any network, identified by its genesis block, can have its own set of configuration options.
-# set of configuration options.
+# The ChainConfig referenced in GenesisInfo is used to produce the genesis block but is not necessarily used for later blocks down the chain.
 type ChainConfig struct {
     ChainID BigInt
     HomesteadBlock BigInt